Frequently Asked Questions

-Lincoln County Sheriff's Department: A littering offense can be reported to the Lincoln County Sherrif's Department but should be done so immediately as the incident occurs.
-Please DO NOT contact the emergency number for the Sherrif's Department.
-You can contact their non-emergency number to report litter- 704.732.9050.
-It is also helpful if you are able to capture video evidence of this offense to assist the Sheriff's Department in their investigation if at all possible.
+Lincoln County Sheriff's Office: A littering offense can be reported to the Lincoln County Sheriff's Office but should be done so immediately as the incident occurs.
+Please DO NOT contact the emergency number for the Sheriff's Office.
+You can contact their non-emergency number to report litter at 704.732.9050.
+It is also helpful if you are able to capture video evidence of this offense to assist the Sheriff's Office in their investigation, if at all possible.

 Planning and Inspections Enforcement Officer: Illegal dumping or other related issues of this manner that are not on an NC DOT maintained road would need to be reported to the Planning and Inspections Enforcement Officers.
-These officers follow up to ensure proper measures of disposal are being taken by businesses, landowners, etc. if there is a concern for this issue.
-A complaint form to file can be found here or the contact information for the Lincoln County Code Enforcement Officers can be found below:
+These officers follow up to ensure proper measures of disposal are being taken by businesses, landowners, etc. if there is a concern for this issue, a complaint form to file can be found here or the contact information for the Lincoln County Code Enforcement Officers is below:

 The NC DOT Lincoln County Office: Illegal dumping and other related issues on NC DOT maintained roads (such as deceased animal carcasses) can be reported to the local NC DOT office to be removed.
-The main contact for this matter is Brad Matthews and his contact information is 704.666.6340 or firstname.lastname@example.org.
-The local DOT website for Lincoln County can be found here.
+The local NC DOT website for Lincoln County can be found here.
+You may also contact:

 07 Who do I go to if I want to Adopt-A-Highway?